Country Music Hall of Fame in Nashville, TN

 Operating since 1967, the museum has since been renovated including the new $37 million building.
-Nearby you will find the historic Ryman Auditorium and the Lower Broadway, on the Cumberland River.
+Nearby you will find the historic Ryman Auditorium and the Lower Broadway, located on the Cumberland River.
 The museum includes video clips from various historic figures as well as recorded music.
 You will find that it offers regular live performances by various artists.
-There are many more things this location offers including a full scale exhibit hall filled with many unique displays, a live satellite radio broadcast center, on location dining facilities and much more.
-There is a museum store to purchase memorabilia from and the location offers a number of exciting programs for those that enroll in advance.
+Other features include a full scale exhibit hall filled with many unique displays, a live satellite radio broadcast center, on location dining facilities, and much more.
+There is a museum store to purchase memorabilia and the location offers a number of exciting programs for those that enroll in advance.

-Visitor to the Country Music Hall of Fame will enjoy a rich history and the latest happenings.
+Visitors to the Country Music Hall of Fame will be able to enjoy experiencing a rich history and the latest happenings in country music.
 This unique location is open daily, through seasonal hours may change throughout the year.